droe-lang/droe/compiler/README.md

-# Roe DSL Compiler
+# Droe DSL Compiler

-This is the AST-based compiler for the Roe Domain-Specific Language.
+This is the AST-based compiler for the Droe Domain-Specific Language.

 ## Architecture